 Today, Dr. Loomis has a special interest in surgery and the treatment of exotic pets, and is a member of the New Jersey Veterinary Medical Association, the American Veterinary Medical Association and the American Animal Hospital Association.

-Dr. Loomis is married with two children, an English bulldog named Munchkin and a cockatiel named Lightning that lives at the clinic.
+Dr. Loomis is married with two children and has an English bulldog named Munchkin.
 He is a member of the Greater Westfield Area Chamber of Commerce and is on the South Plainfield, NJ, Board of Health.

 Dr. Loomis purchased Westfield Animal Hospital in 2012, along with Dr. Scott Linick.